SV

 Why are handles of cooking pans often made of wood or plastic?

-Correct Answer: D. They increase heat radiation
+Correct Answer: B. They are poor conductors of heat

 A black surface compared to a white surface at the same temperature generally has?